Zig-Zag32/CPSC-415-01-Project/README.md

 ## Possible Microservices

-- [ ] REST food item service, with CRUD operations for the current kitchen stock - George*
+- [ ] MS 1: REST food item service, with CRUD operations for the current kitchen stock - George*
-- [ ] REST recipe service, with CRUD operations for the recipe book - Ibsa*
+- [ ] MS 2: REST recipe service, with CRUD operations for the recipe book - Ibsa*
-- [ ] Recipe recommender based on current kitchen stock, which pulls recipes from SpoonacularAPI - Jeff*
+- [ ] MS 3: Recipe recommender based on current kitchen stock, which pulls recipes from SpoonacularAPI - Jeff*
+- [ ] MS 4: Headless MS
 - [ ] Shopping list generator, based on current kitchen stock, possibly powered by an LLM

 Database module will store user data on the cloud